scalawithcats/scala-with-cats/src/pages/codata/examples.md

 }
 ```

 We can also represent booleans as codata.
-There are many operations on booleans (for example, and, or, xor, not, and so on) but we can define all of them in terms of a simple and familiar operation, `if`.
+There are many operations on booleans (for example, `and`, `or`, `xor`, `not`, and so on) but we can define all of them in terms of a simple and familiar operation, `if`.

 ```scala mdoc:reset:silent
 trait Bool {